ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.1.11 =
+* Fix issue with pagination mode and combine all results without categories mode not working together

 = 6.1.10 =
 * Changed default order of items in target drop-down list in link editor
 * Added option in Global Options to choose which target option should appear first in link editor.
 Defaults to _blank.